RSS Feed

 Evan-Moor History Pockets, A Review

-Posted on Friday, December 4, 2009 in History, Reviews
+Posted on Friday, December 4, 2009

 Each of our three school-aged children has expressed an interest in Indians.
 Following their interest, we set aside plans to finish Story of the World 1, and instead started a journey through the tribes of North America.